Lodin/lazyx/README.md

 export default store;
 ```
-Unfortunately, there are no typings for object returning by `getTree` method due to Typescript restrictions
+Unfortunately, there are no typings for object returning by `getTree` method due to current Typescript restrictions
 ([issue](https://github.com/Microsoft/TypeScript/issues/12424)).
 When this issue is solved, these typings will be added.

 ## Advanced